Copyright © 2018 Home Builders Care Foundation, Inc. - a 501 (c) (3) charity affiliated with the Maryland Building Industry Association.

 The cooperation, dedication and spirit of our 2008 Community Service Award Winners are excellent examples of why the Home Builders Care program succeeds in enhancing the lives of poor and homeless individuals and families in our communities.

 The mission of Home Builders Care Foundation, the principal community outreach organization of MNCBIA, is to complete construction projects, with particular focus on shelter-related projects, by utilizing the industry’s specialized building construction skills and by seeking to work collaboratively with existing community service providers, such as other non-profit agencies and governmental agencies serving the homeless and other at-risk populations.

-For more information about HBCF or the 2008 Community Service Awards, please contact Patti Kane, HBCF Program Manager at 301-445-5410.
+For more information about HBCF or the 2008 Community Service Awards, please contact Patti Kane, HBCF Director at 301-776-6212.

 Mr. Brett Egloff